MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 unordered collection, and clients SHOULD pick addresses to use in a random order.
 An empty list of addresses is invalid.

-These parameters MAY be repeated multiple times within a record.
-When receiving such a record, clients SHOULD combine the sets of addresses.

 When selecting between IPv4 and IPv6 addresses to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}.
-When only "ipv4hint" parameters are present, IPv6-only clients may synthesize IPv6 addresses as specified in {{!RFC7050}} or ignore the "ipv4hint" key and wait for AAAA resolution ({{client-behavior}}).
+When only "ipv4hint" is present, IPv6-only clients may synthesize IPv6 addresses as specified in {{!RFC7050}} or ignore the "ipv4hint" key and wait for AAAA resolution ({{client-behavior}}).
 Recursive resolvers MUST NOT perform DNS64 ({{!RFC6147}}) on parameters within an SVCB record.
-For best performance, server operators SHOULD include "ipv6hint" parameters whenever they publish "ipv4hint" parameters.
+For best performance, server operators SHOULD include an "ipv6hint" parameter whenever they include an "ipv4hint" parameter.

 The presentation format for each parameter is a comma-separated list of IP addresses in standard textual format {{!RFC5952}}.